artainmo/DevOps/cloud/README.md

 The shared responsibility model defines the distribution of responsibilities for security in the AWS cloud.
 The client is responsible for data and AWS for cloud.

+The Acceptable Use Policy describes prohibited uses of the web services offered by Amazon Web Services.

 ### Identity and Access Management (IAM)
 IAM is a global service, meaning it is available in all regions.